sourcey/sourcey.com/source/2014-03-26-add-grunt-to-your-javascript-projects.markdown

 };
 ~~~

-This simple `Gruntfile` tells Grunt to combine and minify the CSS and JS files from the `src/` folder, and save the result to the `dist/` folder.
+This simple `Gruntfile` tells Grunt to combine and minify the CSS and JS files from the `src` folder, and save the result to the `dist` folder.

 Notice that we also included the watch plugin, which tells Grunt us to watch the filesystem in real-time for changes to your source files, and updates the distribution files automatically.
 Nice!